 - Cap completed landfill with a five-foot thick layer of clean soil, including a layer of vegetation to prevent erosion.

 We monitor subsurface water around the landfill perimeter as well as monitor for the presence of methane gas created by the decomposition of waste.
-We currently have 156 gas wells throughout the developed sections of the landfill to collect gas produced by the decomposition of solid waste.
-An additional 11 wells are currently under construction and will be operational by June 2018.
+We currently have 192 gas wells throughout the developed sections of the landfill to collect gas produced by the decomposition of solid waste, and another 25 will be installed by the end of February 2020.
 We teamed up with Morrow Renewables for a gas-to-energy production program that harvests our landfill gas and cleans it to natural gas pipeline quality.
 Not only does this create a new source of renewable energy, it also generates revenue to help offset operations and maintenance costs for the solid waste disposal system.